Exploring Cross-Modal Flows for Few-Shot Learning: Experiments

 \section{Experiments}

-\textbf{Datasets.} We evaluated FMA on the few-shot classification task.
-Specifically, We conducted experiments on 11 benchmarks, including Aircraft~\citep{maji2013fine}, EuroSAT~\citep{helber2019eurosat}, DTD~\citep{cimpoi2014describing}, SUN397~\citep{xiao2010sun}, UCF101~\citep{soomro2012ucf101}, StanfordCars~\citep{krause20133d}, ImageNet~\citep{deng2009imagenet}, Flowers102~\citep{nilsback2008automated}, Food101~\citep{bossard2014food}, OxfordPets~\citep{parkhi2012cats}, Caltech101~\citep{fei2004learning}, sorted from difficult to easy.
-To better illustrate the effect of dataset difficulty on our method, we divided these datasets into two groups: the first five as the difficult set, and the remaining six as the easy set.
+\textbf{Datasets and Models.} We evaluated FMA on the few-shot classification task.
+Specifically, We conducted experiments on 11 benchmarks, including Aircraft~\citep{maji2013fine}, DTD~\citep{cimpoi2014describing},EuroSAT~\citep{helber2019eurosat}, SUN397~\citep{xiao2010sun}, StanfordCars~\citep{krause20133d}, ImageNet~\citep{deng2009imagenet}, UCF101~\citep{soomro2012ucf101}, Flowers102~\citep{nilsback2008automated}, Food101~\citep{bossard2014food}, OxfordPets~\citep{parkhi2012cats}, Caltech101~\citep{fei2004learning}, sorted from difficult to easy.\footnote{According to the zero-shot performanc of CLIP ViT-B/16, see Table 11 in CLIP~\citep{radford2021learning}.} To better illustrate the effect of dataset difficulty on our method, we divided these datasets into two groups: the first five as the difficult set, and the remaining six as the easy set.
 For each dataset, we followed the standard protocol to split the training, validation, and test sets.
-For $K$-shot classification, we randomly sample $K$ images from each class as the training set.
-Unless otherwise specified, we use pre-trained CLIP ViT-B/16~\citep{radford2021learning} as the backbone.
+For $K$-shot classification, we randomly sample $K$ images from each class as the training set. { Unless otherwise specified, the training epoch is set to 200.
+The architecture of the velocity network is the same as MAR~\citep{li2024autoregressive}.
+By default, there are 6 ResNet blocks, and all hidden dimensions are equal to CLIP's feature dimension. }